About SKELETONS: Museum of Osteology

 Oklahoma City, OK

-SKELETONS: Museum of Osteology provides quality educational opportunities and allows school groups and the public to explore the form and function of the skeletal system.
+SKELETONS: Museum of Osteology provides family fun for the general public and quality educational opportunities for school groups to explore the form and function of the skeletal system.

 We at SKELETONS: Museum of Osteology believe that conservation must begin through education and appreciation of the natural world.

 Monday – Friday: 9 a.m. – 5 p.m.

 Please call for group rates.
 Prices do not include tax.